Cybersecurity

 Red Team Testing

-Through its residency in Vantage Ventures, Skypunch Technology has formed a partnership with the WVU John Chambers College of Business and Economics.
+Through its residency in Vantage Ventures, Skypunch Technology has formed a partnership with the West Virginia University John Chambers College of Business and Economics, recognized as a National Center of Excellence for Cybersecurity in Critical Infrastructure.
 This relationship means that professors with expertise in cybersecurity lead students through such exercises as:

 The relationship is a win-win as it provides students with an experential learning model in a real-world environment while Skypunch enjoys the benefit of having many different sets of eyes perform various assessments.
 It should be noted that the students might be freshmen, or they might be gradudate level students already in the workforce as cybersecurity professionals.